openvinotoolkit/openvino/docs/resources/openvino_ir.md

    openvino_docs_MO_DG_IR_and_opsets
    openvino_docs_MO_DG_prepare_model_convert_model_IR_suitable_for_INT8_inference

-The models, built and trained using various frameworks, can be large, resource-hungry and architecture-dependent.
-To successfully run inference from any device and maximize the benefits of OpenVINO tools, you can convert the model in the OpenVINO Intermediate Representation (IR) format.
+The models, built and trained using various frameworks, can be large and architecture-dependent.
+To successfully run inference from any device and maximize the benefits of OpenVINO tools, you can convert the model to the OpenVINO Intermediate Representation (IR) format.

 OpenVINO IR is the proprietary model format of OpenVINO.
 It is produced after converting a model with the Model Optimizer tool.
 Model Optimizer translates the frequently used deep learning operations to their respective similar representation in OpenVINO and tunes them with the associated weights and biases from the trained model.
 The resulting IR contains two files: